mattbierner/vscode-emojisense/README.md

 - Insert emoji markup by typing `::`
 - Enable and control emoji completion settings per language
 - See emoji previews of `:smile:` style markup inline
+- Provide an emoji picker to select and insert your emoji. (notably in the terminal) :wink:

 [List of supported emoji][cheat]